claudio-silva/claude-artifact-runner/README.md

   - [License](#license)
   - [Acknowledgements](#acknowledgements)

-## Why is this needed?
+## What are Artifacts and why this project?

-After all, doesn't Claude already provide both Copy and Download buttons for you to get the generated code?
+Artifacts are interactive web applications created by [Claude AI](https://claude.ai), and they are a great way to get started with web development.

-Well, if you've created a small web application or component and want to use it outside of Claude's website, you'll be disappointed to find out that Claude will only provide you with a single file containing the main logic of the app, not the full project with all necessary files to run it independently.
+They are typically created in a web browser at Claude's website, and then saved as a single file containing the main logic of the app.

+Claude already provides both **Copy** and **Download** buttons for you to get the Artifact code, but it **does not provide** either:
+* the **final files** that are needed to run the Artifact independently,
+* or the **full project** needed to develop it further.

-> Note that the code loaded by your web browser to run the Artifact is not the same as the code you copy or download from the interface; it is a transpiled, minimized and bundled version that includes all the necessary libraries (e.g., React) required to run it.
+> Note that the code loaded by your web browser to run the Artifact is not the same as the code you copy or download from the web interface; the former is a transpiled, minimized and bundled version that includes all the necessary libraries (e.g., React) required to run it (i.e. the files that result from a build process); the latter is the raw code that you can copy and paste into your own project.

 If you're unfamiliar with the technologies used on the project, you'll have a hard time assembling and configuring all the required libraries and tooling required to make a running standalone app.

 Even if you're an experienced developer, you may just want to save time and effort and get the Artifacts running as easily and as soon as possible.

-This template project provides the fastest and easiest way to get your Artifacts up and running on your machine.
+This template project, and the accompanying `npx` command, provide the **fastest** and **easiest** way to get your Artifacts up and running on your machine.

 It includes all the necessary dependencies and configurations to seamlessly transition your Claude-generated Artifacts into a fully functional web application in no time.

-## What this project is not

-**This is not an Artifact viewer.**

-"What??" - you might say.

-Well, you **can** use it to view Artifacts, but it's not really intended for that.

-If this was just a viewer, it would most probably just display a simple interface with a text box and a panel, where you could paste the Artifact code.
-Then it would compile it at runtime and display it in the panel.

-But that would not be very useful, would it?

-## What this project actually is

-This project converts Artifacts into actual, production-ready standalone web applications.

-This means it has no UI of its own.
-Your Artifacts will be the application's UI.

-You can also blend AI-generated Artifacts with your own custom code, incorporate code generated by other AI tools, such as **v0.dev**, or even build applications without Artifacts at all.
+## Use Cases

+1. Run Artifacts on your local machine, on a web server or on a cloud service.
+2. Use Artifacts as a starting point for a new project and then extend it with custom code.
+3. Create a new web application and add some Artifacts to it.
+4. Develop an Artifact Creator web application and use the `npx` command to dynamically run or download them.
+5. Use the `npx` command as part of a CI/CD build pipeline.
+6. Or don't use Artifacts at all and just use the project as a starting point for your custom coded web application.

+## Quick Start

+### If you want to just run an Artifact
+1. Download the Artifact to your local machine, as a `.tsx` or `.jsx` file.
+2. **Run it:** On the terminal, run `npx run-claude-artifact <path-to-file>`
+3. Wait a few seconds.
+A browser window or tab will open and you'll see your Artifact running.
+When finished, press `Ctrl+C` on the terminal to stop the preview server.

+If you don't have an Artifact to run yet, and just want to try out the project, run `npx run-claude-artifact` with no arguments to see a demo.

+### If you want to build an Artifact
+1. Download the Artifact to your local machine, as a `.tsx` or `.jsx` file.
+2. **Build it:** On the terminal, run `npx run-claude-artifact build <path-to-file>`

+The tool outputs an HTML file in your current directory, which contains all the code for running the application (HTML, CSS and JavaScript code).

+This file can be deployed to any **static** web hosting service or cloud platform.

+### If you want to view a previously built Artifact

+**Built Artifacts require a web server to run correctly.** If you try opening them directly in a browser (by double-clicking the file), the run will **fail** due to browser security restrictions.

+For quick local testing without deployment setup, or to validate built Artifacts before deployment, use the `view` subcommand to launch a local web server and preview them.

+1. Build the Artifact first using the `build` command (see above)
+2. **View it:** On the terminal, run:
+   * `npx run-claude-artifact view artifact-file-name.html` for single-file artifacts, or
+   * `npx run-claude-artifact view artifact-directory-name` for multi-file artifacts
+   > For multi-file artifacts, specify the directory, not the HTML file.
+3. The tool launches a temporary web server to serve the Artifact, and opens it in your browser.
+Press `Ctrl+C` on the terminal to stop the server when you're done viewing it.

+### If you want to create a full project for one or more Artifacts

+Instead of just viewing or building an Artifact, you may create a full project for further development, and optionally push it to your own Git repository.

-Built with modern web development essentials including TypeScript, Tailwind CSS, Shadcn UI, and file-based routing, this pre-configured setup lets you focus on development rather than configuration.
-As a standard React application, you have the freedom to extend it with any features you need, from backend services like Supabase to web frameworks such as Express or Fastify.
+Built with modern web development essentials including **TypeScript**, **Tailwind CSS**, **Shadcn UI**, and **file-based routing**, this pre-configured setup lets you focus on development rather than configuration.
+As a standard **React** application, you have the freedom to extend it with any features you need, from backend services like **Supabase** to web frameworks such as **Express**, **Fastify** or **Hono**.

+You can blend AI-generated Artifacts with your own custom code, incorporate code generated by other AI tools, such as **v0.dev**, or even build applications **without any Artifacts at all** and just start with a base project template to power your custom development.

 You'll be able to deploy your app anywhere, whether locally for your own use, in a company intranet or in a public-facing production environment, at the webhosting or cloud provider of your choice.

+See the [Installation](#installation) section below for detailed installation instructions and advanced options.

 ## Limitations